forknote/cryptonote-generator/README.md

 The generated source will be in *generated_files/dashcoin*.

+Use *-c* flag to compile after the source generation.

 ## Customization

 Customize the Dashcoin generator by writing your scripts in the following files: